Cosmological Backgrounds of Gravitational Waves: Inflationary period, part I: irreducible GW background

 where in the last equality we have used the decomposition in Eq.~\eqref{eq:hijPhysical} and relations \eqref{eq:aa+}.
 Using the above relation and definition \eqref{eq:defDeltah2}, the GW energy density parameter today can be written as

 with the inflationary tensor power spectrum given by

-in the limit of exact {\it de Sitter} as we have seen in the previous section.
+in the limit of exact de Sitter as we have seen in the previous section.
 Note that in general one is interested in Eq.~\eqref{eq:omegaT} at sub-horizon scales.
-Hence, it is customary to approximate $[T'(k,\eta_0)]^2\simeq k^2 \, T^2(k,\eta_0)$, given the oscillatory behavior of the tensor modes inside the horizon (c.f. section \ref{sec:general}).
+Hence, it is customary to approximate $[T'(k,\eta_0)]^2\simeq k^2 \, T^2(k,\eta_0)$, given the oscillatory behaviour of the tensor modes inside the horizon (c.f. section \ref{gweom}).

 As described in~\cite{Boyle:2005se}, the in-phase oscillation of all modes with a given wave-number $k$ which re-enter the horizon at the same epoch, apparent in Eq.~\eqref{eq:Tfunct}, is a physical effect due to the common origin (inflation) of the modes.
 This effect is captured by the oscillating transfer function.
 However, from the observational point of view, as these modes correspond to a stochastic background of GWs, it is appropriate to average the transfer function over several oscillations.
 At sub-horizon scales $k\eta_0\gg 1$, and performing an oscillation-averaging procedure, one obtains

-By substituting the above equation in \eqref{eq:omegaT}, it appears that the energy density spectrum today of the tensor modes generated during inflation is flat in $k$ (assuming exact {\it de Sitter}) for modes that entered the horizon during the radiation era, and scaling as $k^{-2}$ for modes that entered the horizon during the matter era.
-Interpolating Eq.~\eqref{eq:Taverage} between low and high wave-numbers, we obtain
+By substituting the above equation in \eqref{eq:omegaT}, it appears that the energy density spectrum today of the tensor modes generated during inflation is flat in $k$ (assuming exact de Sitter) for modes that entered the horizon during the radiation era, and scaling as $k^{-2}$ for modes that entered the horizon during the matter era.